-Your feedback during the course is key.
-If there is something in the course that you think can be improved, please let me know.
-We are in this together.
-The higher the quality of the class, the better for all of us.

-Finally, I'm planning this class to be very flexible, particularly during the second part.
-We will be discovering new common interests along the way, so I will try to accommodate them.
-Hence, the reading list is not exhaustive and may change during the semester.
+Your feedback during this particular class is key.
+If there is something that you think can be improved, please let me know.
+We are in this together and the higher the quality of the class, the better for us all.
+Finally, I would like this class to be very flexible, particularly during the second part.
+Since we will be discovering new common interests along the way, and I will try to accommodate those, the reading list is not exhaustive and may change during the semester.

 Your grade will be based on three midterms, a long homework and a short presentation, which are worth 25 points each.
 Note this adds up to 125 points.
 Thus, I will drop your worst 25 points.
-If you are absent from one of the midterms or you do not hand in the homework, I can drop those points from consideration.
+If you are absent in one of the midterms or you do not hand in the homework, I can drop those points from consideration.
 This does not count for presentations though.
 If you do not present I will not drop those points from the total grade.
-The rationale for this policy is presentations run for two weeks, so we can always reschedule if needed.
+The rationale for this policy is that, since presentations run for two weeks, we can always reschedule if needed.

-The first midterm (Wednesday, February 13th) will cover the material of the first section, the second midterm (Monday, March 18th) will cover the material of the second section and the last midterm (Monday, April 22nd) will focus mostly on the last two sections, but will be more comprehensive, potentially exploiting material of the first two sections as well.
+The first midterm (Thursday, October 2nd) will cover the material of the first section, the second midterm (Tuesday, November 4th) will cover the material of the second section and the last midterm (Tuesday, December 9th) will focus mostly on the last two sections, but will be more comprehensive, potentially exploiting material of the first two sections as well.

-The homework will require you work with data and will also require a short essay in which you are expected to relate media discussions about financial markets (that I will determine when time comes) with the theoretical background introduced in class.
+The homework will require that you work with data and will also require a short essay in which you are expected to relate media discussions about financial markets (that I will determine when time comes) with the theoretical background introduced in class.
+You will have 10 days to complete the homework.